daajoe/mccompetition.org/index.md

 # Competition

-The _6th Competition on Model Counting (MC 2025)_ is a competition to deepen the relationship between latest theoretical and practical development on the various model counting problems and their practical applications.
-It targets the problem of counting the number of models of a Boolean formula.
+The _6th Model Counting Competition (MC 2025)_ is a competition to deepen the relationship between latest theoretical and practical development on the various model counting problems and their practical applications.
+It targets the problem of counting the number of models of a propositional formula and extensions thereof.

 Further details on the competition can be found at: [Competition 2025](2025/mc_description)
 <br /><br />